nosqlbench/nosqlbench-docs/site/content/docs/reference/parameter_types.md

 This can occur in one of several ways.
 This section is a guide on NoSQLBench parameters, how they layer together, and when to use one form over another.

-The command line is used to configure both the overall runtime (logging, etc) as well as the individual activities and scripts.
+The command line is used to configure both the overall runtime (logging, etc.) as well as the individual activities and scripts.
 Global options can be distinguished from scenario commands and their parameters because global options always start with a `-single` or `--double-hyphen`.